rskupnik/rskupnik.github.io/_posts/2017-06-02-docker-series-1-image-and-container.md

 And there we have it, this time our container directed us to the REPL directly, so we can now **run a Scala REPL with a single command and still keep our computer clean**!

+You don't need to bother with installing Scala or any of it's dependencies, you don't even need to know what those dependencies are.
+There's also **no clean up involved** - if Scala's not your thing and you just want to get rid of it from your machine, stop the container and remove the image and there's no trace left.

+**Another benefit** is that your environment is clean.
+It contains only the basic OS and what's needed by the specific tool you need.
+Remember all those times some tool did not work because your computer had an incompatible version of something that the tool required or behaved in a weird way because it was influenced by some unknown force? **That won't happen** in case of containers.

 Why did the other image behave differently, though?
 That's something I intend to discuss in another post, where we'll talk about how to create images.
 Let's just treat it as magic for now :)

-Traditionally, a quick **summary**: to run a container, you need to simply `docker run -it your/image`.
-That's all there is to it to get a container running :) What the container will do depends on the image you choose.
+Traditionally, a quick **summary**: to run a container (assuming you've installed Docker and know the image you want to use), you need to simply `docker run -it your/image`.
+That's all there is to it to get a container running :) What the container will do depends on the image of your choice.

 There are many use cases for Docker, what I've shown here is one of them - when you want to explore some tool but not necessarily install it on your machine directly.
 Some others include a common environment for a development team or testing a tool/framework that cannot work under your host OS.